 - A game shall begin at its scheduled start time or 15 minutes after the last out of the previous game, whichever is later. - The plate umpire shall keep time and advise the scorekeeper of the start time. - If the start of a game is delayed 45 minutes past its scheduled start time, the game shall be rescheduled, unless no game is scheduled behind it, and at least 2 hours remains until any applicable curfew. - B. Run Limits.
 For games at any level of play, except A and T-Ball, the game shall be over if, after four or more complete innings (3 1⁄2, if the home team is ahead), one team leads another by 10 runs. - C. Time Limits.
 The following time limits shall apply: - All Levels Except A and T-Ball.
-All interleague games that do not count in the standings shall not start an inning after 1 hour and 45 minutes and shall end at two (2) hours. - 2.
+All games that do not count in the standings shall not start an inning after 1 hour and 45 minutes and shall end at two (2) hours. - 2.
 Majors.
 No time limits. - AAA and AA.
 No inning shall start after 1hour and 45 minutes.
-If the outcome of the game (win/loss) has been determined at the 1 hour 45 mark, the game will end after the losing team has completed its atbats during the current (and last) inning.
+If the outcome of the game (win/loss) has been determined at the 1 hour 45 mark, the game will end after the losing team has completed its at-bats during the current (and last) inning.
 There is no "drop dead" time limit.
+For Post Season Tournaments game time limits are changed.
+See Section on Post Season Tournament Play.